esa/polyhedral-gravity-model/README.md

 ### Results and Plots

-Some worth seeing results and plots are stored in the [jupyter notebook](https://github.com/esa/polyhedral-gravity-model/blob/vertices-checking/script/polyhedral-gravity.ipynb).
+Some exemplary results and plots are stored in the [jupyter notebook](https://github.com/esa/polyhedral-gravity-model/blob/vertices-checking/script/polyhedral-gravity.ipynb).
 It also provides a good introduction to the application of the python interface.